Raspberry Pi Setup¶

 Now paste the following lines at the end of the crontab file:

-# Sleep for 30 seconds after boot to wait for all services to start, then execute Python script and
+# Sleep for 30 seconds after boot to wait for all services to start, then execute Python script

-# redirect error messages (stderr) to standard output (stdout) and append both to log file with timestamp
+# Redirect error messages (stderr) to standard output (stdout) and append both to log file with timestamp

-@reboot sleep 30 && { printf "\%s " "$(date +"\%F \%T")"; python3 insect-detect/yolo_tracker_save_hqsync_pijuice.py; } >> insect-detect/cronjob_log.log 2>&1
+@reboot sleep 30 && { printf "\%s " "$(date +"\%F \%T")"; env_insdet/bin/python3 insect-detect/yolo_tracker_save_hqsync_wittypi.py; } >> insect-detect/cronjob_log.log 2>&1

 Optional arguments

-Add after python3 insect-detect/yolo_tracker_save_hqsync_pijuice.py
+Add after env_insdet/bin/python3 insect-detect/yolo_tracker_save_hqsync_wittypi.py

 , separated by space: